-Madaba Municipal Wastewater Treatment Plant MWWTP, where the project activities being carried out, started operation in (1988).
+Madaba wastewater treatment plant, where the project activities were carried out, started operation in (1988).
 The treatment system used to be of waste stabilization ponds type, and then later in (2002) it was changed to mechanical system (activated sludge).
 The treatment plant currently serves about (50,000) inhabitants.
 The influent to the treatment plant is 5,500m3/d.
-The treated effluent is totally used to irrigate lands grown with forage crops within the vicinity of the treatment plant.
+The treated effluent amount is totally used to irrigate lands grown with forage crops within the vicinity of the treatment plant.
 Figure (1) shows a schematic flowchart for Madaba treatment plant.